 With a reverse mortgage you have no mortgage payment but you are still required to pay property tax, homeowners insurance and homeowners association (HOA) or co-op dues, if applicable.
 Depending on the value of your home and other factors, these costs can be significant.

 Even though you are not required to make a monthly loan payment with a reverse mortgage, if you fail to pay your property tax or homeowners insurance you could default on the mortgage and the lender could foreclose on your property.
 In a worst case scenario you could lose your home.

 This is why when you apply for a reverse mortgage, the lender performs a borrower financial assessment to determine your ability to afford your monthly housing expenses after your mortgage closes.
 The lender's financial assessment looks at your income, assets and credit score to evaluate your financial situation and creditworthiness.
 In short, the lender needs to make sure that you make enough money or have sufficient financial reserves to cover your costs.

-If the lender determines that the borrower does not have enough income or assets to pay for the ongoing housing expenses or if the borrower has poor credit, the lender is required to set aside a portion of the reverse mortgage to cover for these costs over the expected life of the loan.
-The amount of the life expectancy set aside.
+If the lender determines that you do not have enough income or assets to pay for your continuing housing expenses or if you have poor credit, the lender is required to set aside a portion of the reverse mortgage proceeds to cover these costs over the expected life of the loan -- thus the term life expectancy set aside.